pavithrapishe/LendingClubCaseStudy/README.md

-Lending Club Case Study
+# Lending Club Case Study
-Identify the driving factors/variable behind an applicant defaulting a loan by analysing the given data.
+> Identifies the driving factors/variable behind an applicant defaulting a loan by analysing the given data.
 The analysis takes an Exploratory approach which include Univariate, Bivariate and Multi Variate analysis.
-Python program is used to clean and analyse the data with necessary visualisation
+Exploratory Data Anaylysis is used to understand the data, clean and derive a conclusion.

 ## Table of Contents
 * [General Info](#general-information)